 How long is a person contagious?

-Persons with Mumps are usually considered most infectious for 2 — 3 days before until 5 days after the swelling begins.
+Persons with Mumps are usually considered most infectious before swelling appears and up to 5 days after swelling begins.

 Are there complications?

 - Swelling of the testicles in males who have reached puberty.

 - Swollen ovaries and breasts in females that have reached puberty.

 - Swelling of the brain and of the tissue around the brain and spinal cord.

 - Hearing loss.

 There is no treatment for Mumps.
 Recommendations are to rest, drink liquids and manage fever.
 Mumps must be reported to the local health department.
 To prevent spreading the disease to others, isolate the patient until at least 5 days after the onset of symptoms.